oracle/python-oracledb/doc/src/user_guide/ha.rst

 *  Preserve the commit outcome
 *  Ensure a known outcome for every transaction

-See `Oracle Database Development Guide
+See `Oracle AI Database Development Guide
 <https://www.oracle.com/pls/topic/lookup?ctx=dblatest&
 id=GUID-6C5880E5-C45F-4858-A069-A28BB25FD1DB>`__ for more information about using Transaction Guard.